akosel/ruta/README.md

 # Requirements

 - Raspberry pi 3 or 4 running Ubuntu 21.04.
 In reality, any single-board computer with GPIO pins should work.
 For the wiring side, I followed this [hackster tutorial](https://www.hackster.io/Ryan33/raspberry-pi-web-page-based-sprinkler-controller-00d26f).
 Please be cautious when working with electricity.
+- A 5V Relay Module with Optocoupler Isolation.
+You'll need enough channels to support all of your zones.
 - Python >= 3.8

 # Install